nocalhost/nocalhost.github.io/docs/config/config-deployment-quickstart.md

 ### RawManifest Minimized Configuration

-The following is an actual Nocalhost Deploy Config, indicating that this is a RawManifest application and its `resourcePath` is the directory corresponding to `apply manifest/templates `.
+The following is an actual Nocalhost Deploy Config, indicating that this is a RawManifest application, resourcePath contains all resource paths, when deployed, they will be applied to the api server through `kubectl apply`.

 ```yaml
 application: